 - Applying for a mortgage once a deal has been agreed

-- Lender carrying out a mortgage survey of the property
+- A mortgage survey of the property

 - Mortgage approved and offered

 I say that there are usually 4 steps, as not everyone will require a decision in principle.
 This is especially true if you’ve already found a property and want to apply for a mortgage immediately.
 An agreement in principle isn’t the same as mortgage approval.
-Mortgage approval is clear intent from the lender that they’re offering you the mortgage.
+Mortgage approval is a clear intent from the lender that they’re offering you the mortgage.
 A decision in principle is only ‘in principle’ and is usually the first step towards your mortgage.

 This doesn’t mean to say that an agreement in principle is pointless.
 Getting an agreement in principle before you start your property search has many benefits.
 For instance, a mortgage in principle will indicate how much you’re likely to be offered.
-You can then structure your property search accordingly.
+You can then plan your property search accordingly.
 It can be quite disheartening to find a property, only to apply and then be told that you can’t borrow the amount you had hoped for.